Aquaculture production scales

 Potential for growth

-Potential exists to increase UK aquaculture.
-This could be achieved not only by producing more of the species we farm now, but by developing others such as seaweed culture, or species such as warm water shrimp in on land recirculation systems.
-This will help secure future UK seafood supplies as well as encourage investment and sustainable economic growth across the countryside and along the coastline.
+Whilst there is no denying significant challenges exist that hinder UK aquaculture growth, including a complex regulatory system, and water quality issues.
+Still, there remains the potential to increase UK aquaculture.
+This could be achieved not only by tackling existing problems to assist in producing more of the species we already farm, but by developing new, such as seaweed culture, or by farming warm water shrimp in on-land recirculating aquaculture systems, known as RAS.
+A diverse aquaculture sector will help secure future UK seafood supplies as well as encourage investment and sustainable economic growth across the countryside and along the coastline.

-All four nations across the UK recognise the importance and potential of aquaculture, and support its future growth.
-In England for instance, the Seafood 2040 Strategy, highlights aquaculture as an opportunity to generate sustainable food for us to eat and export, whilst creating opportunities and jobs in the process.
+All four nations across the UK recognise the importance and potential of aquaculture and support its future growth.
+In England for instance, the English Aquaculture Strategy, highlights aquaculture as an opportunity to generate sustainable food for us to eat and export, whilst creating opportunities and jobs in the process.

 If you’d like to find out more about this you can have a look at the following resources, which were used to inform this article:

-- The State of World Fisheries and Aquaculture 2020 report by the FAO
+- State of World Fisheries and Aquaculture 2022 report – FAO

-- The EU Fish Market 2019 report by European Market Observatory for Fisheries and Aquaculture Products (EUMOFA)
+- The EU Fish Market 2021 report – European Market Observatory for Fisheries and Aquaculture Products (EUMOFA)

-- UK aquaculture production and value statistics 2018, and employment figures 2017 – Centre for Environment, Fisheries and Aquaculture Science (CEFAS), pers. comm., 2020
+- UK aquaculture production and value statistics, and employment figures, 2019 – Centre for Environment, Fisheries and Aquaculture Science (CEFAS), pers. comm., 2021